Outis09/Superstore-Sales-Report/README.md

 The third highest sub-category in terms of sales was Storage from the Office Supplies category.
 It made $224K in sales.

 From the line chart, it is evident sales took a dip in 2014.
-However, profit and orders increased by 24% and 5.2% respectively.
+However in the same year, profit and orders increased by 24% and 5.2% respectively.

-Even though the above report is statis, the original report is interactive.
+Even though the above report is static, the original report is interactive.

 A video demonstrating how interactive the report is can be found on [Twitter](https://twitter.com/samuelayer07/status/1575169059104358400).